willdurand/Hateoas/README.md

 The property "name" should take the relations-returning method which you have defined in your class ("addRelations" in the following example).

-The can be:
+It can be:

 - A method: `addRelations`
 - A static method: `Class::addRelations`
-- A Symfony2 service method: `acme_foo.service:addRelations`
+- A Symfony service method: `acme_foo.service:addRelations`

 ```php
 use Hateoas\Configuration\Metadata\ClassMetadataInterface;